codefresh-io/docs.codefresh.io/_docs/yaml-examples/examples/helm.md

 ## The example Helm project

 You can see the example project at [https://github.com/codefresh-contrib/helm-sample-app](https://github.com/codefresh-contrib/helm-sample-app).
-The repository contains a simple Go application a Dockerfile and an example chart.
+The repository contains a simple Go application, a Dockerfile and an example chart.

 ## Prerequisites

 You need to have [added at least one Kubernetes cluster](https://codefresh.io/docs/docs/deploy-to-kubernetes/add-kubernetes-cluster/) in your Codefresh account.

-You should also have installed the server side of Helm 2 (Tiller) using `helm init`.
+>Notice that if you still use Helm 2 you should also have installed the server side of Helm 2 (Tiller) using `helm init`.
 This command is best run from the cloud console of your cluster.
+The respective pipelines of this guide are in the [helm-2 branch](https://github.com/codefresh-contrib/helm-sample-app/tree/helm-2).